2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/input-types/ui-field-hyperlink.md

+---
+uid: Specs.Data.Inputs.Hyperlink
+---
 # UI Field Type: hyperlink / files

 ## Purpose / Description
-The **hyperlink (links/files)** field is the base type for input-fields storing [hyperlink](data-type-hyperlink).
+The **hyperlink (links/files)** field is the base type for input-fields storing [hyperlink](xref:Specs.Data.Type.Hyperlink).
 It has sub-types.

 ## Features
 The basic **hyperlink (links/files)** field is used for normal links, page or file/image references as well as for complete sets of files (like image galleries)

 ## Sub-Types of Hyperlink Fields

-1. [hyperlink-default](ui-field-hyperlink-default) - it's input field for normal links, page or file/image references.
+1. [hyperlink-default](xref:Specs.Data.Inputs.Hyperlink-Default) - it's input field for normal links, page or file/image references.
 In menu it has ADAM (automatic digital asset manager), page picker, image manager and file manager.
-1. [hyperlink-library](ui-field-hyperlink-library) - it's for complete sets of files (like image galleries).
+1. [hyperlink-library](xref:Specs.Data.Inputs.Hyperlink-Library) - it's for complete sets of files (like image galleries).

 ## Shared Settings
 All Hyperlink-Field Types have the following settings: